 The lender shall be paid a fixed amount as a servicing release premium (SRP) for all eligible loans under the NC Home Advantage MortgageTM program that also meet the guidelines of FHA, VA, USDA or Fannie Mae.
-The SRP amount is 2.5% for FHA, VA and USDA.
-The SRP amount for conventional loans is 1.75%.
+The SRP amount is 1.5% for all loan types.
 The SRP is paid on the net balance of the first mortgage when purchased by the Master Servicer.
 SRPs may be changed with 30 days' notice by NCHFA to lender.